h011o/pwn.college_Madhav/Hello Hackers/Challenges.md

 ```

 ## What I learned
 I learnt how the promt for the linux terminal is written as **username@hostname:~$**, where the $ symbol means that the user does not have administrative privileges whereas the # symbol means the user is an administrator.
+I also learnt how linux is case sensitive which means Hello does not provide the same output as hello does.

 ## References
 None